 19.3 Could the inclusion of an interest payment obligation in a loan agreement affect its validity and/or enforceability in your jurisdiction?
 If so, what steps could be taken to mitigate this risk?

-Yes, there is a risk that the inclusion of interest payment obligations in a loan agreement construed in accordance with Shari'ah can be enforceable.
+Yes - there is a risk that the inclusion of interest payment obligations in a loan agreement construed in accordance with Shari'ah could affect its validity and enforceability.

 Miguel Cases